facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

 ## Overview

+!!! new "New 7.0"
+    Tabbed has been newly added in 7.0.

 Tabbed provides a syntax to easily add tabbed Markdown content.
 The Tabbed extension can be included in Python Markdown by using the following: